5 Reasons Why You Can’t Miss TestingUY 2019

 It’s that time of year again.
 The time of year when many “Abstracteros” prepare their talk and workshop proposals for the testing conference we’re sponsoring that’s also in our own backyard, TestingUY 2019.

-I personally have been involved since the first edition of the conference six years ago, and it’s been amazing to watch it grow from a small event in which we weren’t expecting more than 50 people to one that is attended by over 500 each year, attracting keynote speakers like Michael Bolton and Derk Van De Grood.
+I personally have been involved since the first edition of the conference six years ago, and it’s been amazing to watch it grow from a small event in which we weren’t expecting more than 50 people to one that attracts over 500 each year, including keynote speakers like Michael Bolton and Derk Van De Grood.

 What is TestingUY?